Biology meets technology.

 A Q&A with biomedical engineering professor Jan Stegemann, whose work in mice shows the promise of ‘microtissues.’

-The post Injectable ‘bone spackling’: A cell therapy approach to heal complex fractures appeared first on Engineering Research News.
+The post Injectable ‘bone spackling’: A cell therapy approach to heal complex fractures appeared first on Michigan Engineering News.

 Re-thinking what stethoscopes tell us.

-The post Crackling and wheezing are more than just a sign of sickness appeared first on Engineering Research News.
+The post Crackling and wheezing are more than just a sign of sickness appeared first on Michigan Engineering News.

 Vehicles that perceive obstacles that aren’t really there could cause traffic accidents.

-The post Autonomous vehicles can be fooled to ‘see’ nonexistent obstacles appeared first on Engineering Research News.
+The post Autonomous vehicles can be fooled to ‘see’ nonexistent obstacles appeared first on Michigan Engineering News.

 The frame in which a human marks out the boundaries of an object makes a huge difference in how well AI software can identify that object through the rest of the video.